Thursday, 6 July 2023

 'Oh look, there's future me in many years' time over there through the crack in the village.
 I wonder what he's doing?
 And what are those green-ray discs, they look weird.
 Oh look, he's watching Doctor Who.
 Again.
 In another pricey new format.
 Who'd have guessed it?!'

-+ There are some great lines week.
-The 13th Doctor so often feels like a karaoke version of Drs 10 -12 put through a blender without a persona of her own, but she feels more ‘herself’ in this story than any other and her lines with Dr Jericho and Claire are a hoot.
+POSITIVES + There are some great lines this week.
+The 13th Doctor so often feels like a karaoke version of Drs 10 -12 put through a blender without a persona of her own, but her lines with Dr Jericho and Dianne are a hoot.
 Take the scene where the Doctor boasts about how she can date where she is because of a coat then, on finding she’s eighteen years out, blames it on people having old coats lying about confusing her.
 Or the one where she says she came in because the door was open...once she’d opened it, anyway.
-Or riffing on playing scrabble with George Eliot (who allows for names, apparently).
+Or riffing on playing scrabble with George Eliot (who allows for proper nouns, apparently).
 Or being grateful in an impossible situation because at least she’d not being eaten by a dinosaur.
-Egotistical, cheeky, defensive, silly, optimistic – there should have been a lot more moments like this.
+Egotistical, cheeky, defensive, silly, optimistic – this is how Dr 13 should always have been, a goofy chatterbox playing for time with a brain who works too quick for her social skills.
+There should have been a lot more Dr 13 moments like this.
+Dan too gets one great line.
+‘It’s a long story’ he says as Jericho lands in 1901.
+‘Unfortunately for you you’ve got a long time to hear it!’

-- Everything relating back to the ‘Flux’ story arc, which won’t match up properly for another story yet (and even then barely) and just leaves you scratching your head like they did in the last four.
-The ‘relationship’ between Bel and Vinder, for instance, isn’t interesting enough to make you care – its just two character we haven’t properly met yet who once used to be together and whose scenes are dropped into the action at the most random of times in this episode, killing the mood completely.
-So they were together once.
+NEGATIVES - Everything relating back to the ‘Flux’ story arc, which won’t match up properly for another story yet (and even then barely) and just leaves you scratching your head like they did in the last four.
+The ‘relationship’ between Bel and Vinder, for instance, isn’t interesting enough to make you care – its just two character we haven’t properly met yet who once used to be together.
 So what?
 We don’t know who they are yet – they haven’t earned our interest, certainly not compared to the sheer amount of other things going on in this story.
 Even after they end up getting involved with the Tardis crew separately you never quite lose that feeling of ‘so what?’
 The worst part of the story is the after-credits sequence which is all about them and just kills the atmosphere like a stone after that stunning cliffhanger.
 First rule of writing, any writing: if you have the perfect ending don’t follow it up with a second unnecessary ending that doesn’t even feel like an ending – and then not mention it the following week.
 Second rule of writing: if you suddenly feel inspiration and write something this great then please please please don’t ignore it to go back to business as usual the week after!

 No comments: